Israel to Assad: air strikes did not aim to help Syria rebels

 "Given the public remarks being made by senior Israeli figures to reassure Assad, it's pretty clear what the message is," the official told Reuters on condition of anonymity.

-Analysts say Syria would be no match for Israel, a U.S. defense ally, in any military showdown.
-But Damascus, with its leverage over Hezbollah, could still consider proxy attacks through Lebanon.
+Military analysts say Syria would be no match for Israel, a U.S. defense ally, in any confrontation.
+But Damascus, with its leverage over Hezbollah, could still consider proxy attacks through Lebanon, where Israel's conventional forces fought an inconclusive war against the Iranian-backed guerrillas in 2006.

 Tehran, which has long backed Assad, whose Alawite minority has religious ties to Shi'ite Islam, denied Israel's attack was on arms.
 Shi'ite Hezbollah did not comment.